 From Waterfall to Agile

-But certification is big business.
-Therefore we will continue to see creative “agile” solutions.
+But certification is a big business.
+Therefore, we will continue to see creative “agile” solutions.

 Decades later later companies realize that the execution of a data warehouse project on the assembly line is usually doomed to failure…and run in droves into the arms of the snake oil sellers who offer “agile overall concepts” which have nothing to do with the idea of an agile approach.